Fog weather warning for Northern Ireland

 Northern Ireland weather forecast

-The Department of Agriculture, Environment and Rural Affairs have also issued a pollution warning for Wednesday and Thursday.
+The Department of Agriculture, Environment and Rural Affairs has also issued a pollution warning for Wednesday and Thursday.

-In a statement, the department outlined the possibility of "moderate to high levels of air pollution in urban areas across Northern Ireland".
+It outlined the possibility of "moderate to high levels of air pollution in urban areas across Northern Ireland".

-The department expects wind to strengthen in the early hours of Friday morning which "should disperse pollutants".
+The department expects winds to strengthen in the early hours of Friday morning, which "should disperse pollutants".

-While healthy people are "unlikely to experience any ill effects", people with lung or heart disease may find their condition to worsen.
+While healthy people are unlikely to experience any ill effects, people with lung or heart disease may find their condition worsens, it said.